Salford City Council recognises that climate change is now accepted as a reality which we need to address.

 In 2011 a pilot retrofit of 2,000 LED street lights were fitted across 300 streets in Salford.
-Following the initial pilot retrofit of 2,000 LED street lights across Salford, Salford City Council approved the fitting of a further 24,000 street lights by Urban Vision.
+Following the initial pilot retrofit of 2,000 LED street lights across Salford, Salford City Council approved the fitting of a further 24,000 street lights.
 Figures suggest a 23% decrease in carbon emissions.
 This is a reduction in CO2 emissions of 1,643 tonnes per year.

 Green Wheels is a council programme to encourage staff to play their part in tackling climate change and promoting sustainability, by making sustainable travel choices when travelling to, from and during work.

 Latest estimates suggest that Green Wheels has so far saved an estimated 478 tonnes of CO2.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.

 This page was last updated on 15 May 2018